Dhruvjalan/ECell_Manager_Dashboard/README.md

 ## How to use:
-1. download the zip file from the main branch
+1. Download the zip file from the main branch
-2. open in an ide
+2. Open in an ide
-3. open two terminals
+3. Open two terminals
-  a. open the path '/client/src'
+  a.
+Open the path '/client/src'

       <pre>npm i

       npm run dev </pre>

-  b. open the path '/server'

-      npm i

-      nodemon index
+## Some Users you can login with
+This is an example website.
+You can login the website using the following users:

+1. {'username': 'Dhruv', 'password': '1'}

+2. {'username': 'Aarav', 'password': '1234'}

+3. {'username': 'Ishita', 'password': '4321'}

+4. {'username': 'Ravi', 'password': 'admin'}